Structured-Emersion-Theory/Structured-Emersion-Theory/docs/modules/Node_Theory.md

-# Node Theory
+# Node Theory (Canonical Core)

 A node is not a location.
 It is a unit of *relational potential*.
 It does not exist spatially or temporally until activated.
-Nodes activate when engaged by other nodes—this interaction births fields, structure, and all emergent phenomena.
+Nodes activate through interaction with other nodes—this interaction gives rise to fields, structure, and all emergent phenomena.

+---

-## 🧠 Working Concepts
+## Core Concepts

-- Nodes are *pure potential*—invisible and inactive until triggered.
+- Nodes are *pure potential*—invisible and inactive until structurally engaged.
 - Activation = emergence.
-Until then, the node is in a dormant, unmeasurable state.
+Until activation, the node remains dormant and unmeasurable.
-- There may be different classes of nodes:
-  - Foundational (existence-forming)
-  - Temporal (tempo-controlling)
-  - Conscious (capable of recursive activation)
-- Nested node chains may lead to emergence of new laws or fields.
+- Nodes follow the principles set by:
+  - *(Law 2: Nodes as Relational Potentials)*
+  - *(Law 10: Contact Ignition)*
+- Node behavior is governed by the activation equation:
+  `Aᵢ(t) = μ · φ(x, t) · e^(–γt)`

+---

-## 🎯 Research Goals
+## Research Objectives

-- Define how many nodes are required to produce measurable field tension.
+- Quantify how many activated nodes are required to produce measurable field tension.
-- Determine whether nodes decay, replicate, or merge.
+- Investigate whether nodes can decay, replicate, or merge under specific field conditions.
-- Investigate if nodes have minimum thresholds for activation—like quantum gates.

-## 🌀 Visualization

-Imagine a blank piano.
-Each key is a node.

-- Nothing happens until a note is struck (activation).
-- When struck, resonance begins—and the piano becomes a field.
+- Determine whether a threshold mechanism governs activation (e.g., quantum-like gates).

+---

+*Note: All experimental and speculative content has been transferred to the appropriate SET Overflow candidate files.
+This module contains only concepts accepted within the canonical framework.*